ramanan12345/pet-shop-ethereum-tutorial/README.md

 - You'll also see the same transaction listed in Ganache under the "Transactions" section.

 ### Congratulations!
 You have taken a huge step to becoming a full-fledged dapp developer.
 For developing locally, you have all the tools you need to start making more advanced dapps.
-If you'd like to make your dapp live for others to use, stay tuned for our future tutorial on deploying to the Ropsten testnet.